-Per the National Highway Traffic Safety Administration, there were 330 fatal traffic accidents in Nevada in 2018.
+Per the National Highway Traffic Safety Administration (NHTSA), there were 293 fatal traffic accidents in Nevada in 2020.
 This indicates a steady increase in fatal crashes over the past decade.
-Nevada had 243 fatal accidents in 2009, and rates rose steadily until 2018.
+Nevada had 235 fatal accidents in 2010, and rates rose steadily through 2020.

 Contributing Factors in Fatal Accidents

 Looking at car crash statistics in Nevada, certain risk factors are associated with significantly higher accident rates.
-The vast majority of fatal accidents occurred in urban settings, with only 89 of the year’s crashes occurring in rural regions.
+Many fatal accidents occurred in urban settings, with only 31% of the deadly crashes in 2019 occurring in rural regions.

 Seatbelt use is correlated with a higher survival rate in serious crashes.
-Estimates indicates that approximately 54% of those who died in Nevada crashes in 2017 were wearing seatbelts.
-Experts believe an additional 14 lives could have been saved if 100% of passengers and drivers utilized seatbelts.
+Estimates indicate that approximately 41% of those who died in Nevada crashes in 2020 wore seatbelts.
+Experts believe over 2,500 lives could have been saved across the United States if 100% of passengers and drivers wore seatbelts in 2017.
 Data is not yet available for more recent years.

 Over half of Nevada’s fatal crashes were single-vehicle accidents.
 Nearly one-third of fatal accidents involved speeding.